bachelor-2014/report/v2/human_interaction.md

 could have been kept in a more familiar way.

 ### Alternative solutions and improvements
-We believe that the current solution lives very well up to the goals defined, and unless further issues with the design are found, we recommend keeping this way of providing a graphical user interface, though the issue of connecting in the first place must be addressed, either in one of our suggested ways or somehow else.
-Changes to other parts of the EvoBot are likely for bring greater improvements than changes to the user interface.
+We believe that the current solution lives very well up to the goals defined, and unless further issues with the design are found, we recommend keeping this way of providing a graphical user interface.
+Changes to other parts of the EvoBot are likely to bring greater value than changes to the user interface.

 ##Summary

 The EvoBot is not much good if no one can access and control it.
 The Splotbot solves this with low level interactions with the motor, as well as an early example of an alternative interface in the form of a python script.
-EvoBot is designed with web-based user interface in mind consisting of a frontend client and a REST based webserver which serves the frontend code as well as communicates with the backend, hardware controlling software.
+EvoBot is aiming for very high availability and is designed with a web-based user interface consisting of a frontend client and a REST based webserver which serves the frontend code as well as communicates with the backend.
+This allows the EvoBot to be used from any modern web browser.

+Specific problems such as initial connection with the EvoBot have been handled, and the goals of achieving control of the full capabilities of the robotic platform without technical setup is achieved.